Managing the Workload Protection agent in Red Hat OpenShift by using a Helm chart

 helm delete sysdig-agent -n ibm-observe

-In terms of Helm, sysdig-agent is the name of the release.
+In Helm, sysdig-agent is the name of the release.